komisergio/komisergio.github.io/_posts/2026-05-01-ecowas-hackathon-2026.md

 **8 participants.
 2 Togolese teams.
 We placed 1st.
 We were the only team to score.**

-The final phase was a Boot2Root: one machine, two flags, find `user.txt` then `root.txt` as fast as possible.
-The format is unforgiving.
-Going too slow lets the other team finish first, but chasing the wrong path costs time you cannot get back.
+The final phase was a Boot2Root challenge: one machine, two objectives.
+Capture `user.txt`, then escalate to `root.txt`, all against the clock.
+The format leaves no margin for error.
+Moving too slowly risks being outpaced by the opposing team, while pursuing the wrong attack path burns time that cannot be recovered.

 <img src="/assets/ecowas-2026/ecowas-p3-battleground.png" alt="Togo BattleGround challenge page showing the Boot2Root format for Phase 3, April 30, 2026" style="border-radius: 10px; width: 65%;" />

-The machine was named **SeaFish**, worth 500 points.
-We solved it.
+The target machine was **SeaFish**, carrying a total value of 500 points.
+RedTeam-TG solved it in full.
 The other qualified team, Government, did not score.

 <img src="/assets/ecowas-2026/ecowas-p3-battleground-leaderboard.png" alt="Togo BattleGround final leaderboard: RedTeam-TG in 1st with 500 points, the only team to complete the Boot2Root challenge" style="border-radius: 10px; width: 65%;" />